 First published in Dogwood Blossoms #11, Summer 1995, the first online haiku journal published in English, edited by Gary Warner (I was also on the staff, as a contributing editor).
 I have made two substantive corrections to this article.
 One is that it was not Bashō but James W. Hackett who referred to haiku being like a finger pointing to the moon (and that the finger shouldn’t be bejeweled).
 And the other is to correct my reference to “onji,” now considered to be an incorrect term.
 Instead, to refer to Japanese sound symbols, the correct term is “on” (pronounced like “own,” but more quickly).
 These early days of the Internet were formative for the critique and exchange of haiku, and much of that formative discussion took place in Dogwood Blossoms as well as on the Shiki discussion list.
-This essay was also reprinted in Haiku Reality 8:14, Summer 2011.
+This essay was also reprinted in Haiku Reality 8:14, Summer 2011, also in a Serbian translation.

 Regarding the “Beginner’s Corner” by Bill Blohm, I hope that the many readers of Dogwood Blossoms do in fact gain something from the poems discussed.
 Whatever Bill Blohm’s talents as a haiku writer, he has the difficult task of encouraging beginning haiku poets while needing to assert criticism where it may be necessary.
 This is not an easy balance to strike, and I wish him well with the task.
 However, I feel that many of the haiku even tentatively lauded by Blohm (even if for the simple purposes of encouragement) fall well short of the mark for quality haiku.
 Requiring the 5-7-5 format is his choice, but I would immediately question that requirement as pushing too much focus on form, to the detriment of content.
 I fear for the future of haiku to the extent that it is taught by the blind leading the blind.